 A natural shoreline can provide wildlife habitat, a beautiful landscape, and privacy for homeowners.

 DEP makes a distinction between shoreline protection and pure restoration.
 There are 3 basic state permit categories based on the characteristics of the LSL project:

 1) DEP Exempt Permit

 Florida’s Environmental Resource Permitting rules regulate construction of basic, small (less than 500 linear feet) LSL projects, such as those in front of most private property shorelines.
-In brief, to get a permit exemption for a small LSL under current FDEP rules, you must plant natives, remove invasive and exotic plants, use a turbidity curtain, and not use fill.
-And, if you need a breakwater: 1) use “stable, non-degradable material” (oyster shell is preferable); 2) include gaps in it for tidal exchange (gaps should be at least 5 feet wide for every 20 feet of reef); 3) don’t put it out farther than 10 feet water-ward of the MHWL; 4) don’t put it on or near any submerged or emergent aquatic vegetation; and 5) don’t build the breakwater higher than MHWL.
+In brief, to get a permit exemption for a small LSL under current DEP rules, you must plant natives, remove invasive and exotic plants, use a turbidity curtain, and not use fill.
+If you need a breakwater: 1) use “stable, non-degradable material” (oyster shell is preferable); 2) include gaps in it for tidal exchange and wildlife access (gaps should be at least 5 feet wide for every 20 feet of reef); 3) keep project materials within 10 feet water-ward of the MHWL; 4) let any submerged or emergent aquatic vegetation remain uncovered and undisturbed; and 5) plan for a breakwater that is not higher than MHWL.
 Permit cost is about $100 for DEP to verify exemption.